weeinn2025/Capstone-FinGPT/README.md

 3. Click Analyze this file to:
      -  show a normalized summary table.
      -  generate AI analysis/text (if env is set), and the interactive chart.
-     -  render a bar chart.
+     -  render a bar chart, line graph

 4. You are able to click Download as PDF to save the report.